 “While the introduction of BE into the diets of egg-allergic children has steadily gained traction, the use of BE as a form of immunotherapy has been limited to small single-site studies.
-The current study leveraged the food allergy expertise and years of experience of the five sites of CoFAR to investigate the efficacy of BE when compared to egg OIT in a more stringent multi-center and randomized approach,” said Kim, associate professor of medicine and pediatrics at the UNC School of Medicine and director of the UNC Food Allergy Initiative, and member of the UNC Children’s Research Institute.
+The current study leveraged the food allergy expertise and years of experience of the five sites of CoFAR to investigate the efficacy of BE when compared to egg OIT in a more stringent multi-center and randomized approach,” said Kim, associate professor of medicine and pediatrics at the UNC School of Medicine, director of the UNC Food Allergy Initiative, and member of the UNC Children’s Research Institute.

 Recent data have suggested that a majority of egg-allergic children can tolerate egg incorporated into baked foods such as muffins or cakes while still being reactive to unbaked egg foods like scrambled, fried or boiled eggs.
 BE is known to be less allergenic than unbaked egg and is tolerated by the majority of egg-allergic patients, making it as a possible option for treatment.
 The objective of the study was to evaluate the safety and efficacy of BE (a dose consisting of one muffin) baked and eaten daily compared to egg OIT (a dose starting with 0.1 mg up to a maximum of 25 mg of egg white powder consisting of pasteurized, uncooked egg) eaten daily by participants allergic to unbaked egg but tolerant to BE.